marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/norm2.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: NORM2, Euclidean vector norm, L2 vector norm, norm, Euclidean

 .. _norm2:

-.. index:: NORM2

-.. index:: Euclidean vector norm

-.. index:: L2 vector norm

-.. index:: norm, Euclidean

 NORM2 --- Euclidean vector norms
 ********************************